 Source: UBS AG.
-The performance of each Share Class is calculated on a single pricing basis, with dividends being reinvested net of all charges payable upon reinvestment and in the currency denomination of the relevant Share Class.
-The performance of the benchmark is calculated with net dividends reinvested and, where applicable, converted at the relevant prevailing exchange rates to the currency of denomination of the relevant Share Class.
+The performance of each of the Share Classes is calculated on a single pricing basis, with dividends being reinvested net of all charges payable upon reinvestment and in the respective currency of denomination.
+The performance of the benchmark for UBS (Lux) Key Selection SICAV - European Growth and Income (EUR) is calculated with gross dividends reinvested and in EUR.
 The comparison between the performance of each Share Class and its benchmark (if any) is made on a "gross of fees" basis.